Saving Phalaenopsis Orchids with Fairly Good Roots

 You can find valuable information about caring for phalaenopsis and other orchid species at the websites of the American Orchid Society and the St. Augustine Orchid Society.
 Carefully read the advice regarding when to water for over watering or over potting orchids is the most frequent mistake of folks who have just fallen in love with growing orchids!

-Please let me know how this works for you.
+Please let me know how this page worked for you.

 –Marshall Lev Dermer